Carnap/Carnap-Documentation/doc/qualitative.md

 ## Numerical

-To create a numerical problem, use the class `.Numerical` and provide a question, optionally pre-filling with an answer or hint, written below the question like so:
+To create a numerical problem, use the class `.Numerical` and provide a question and answer, in the format `ANSWER : QUESTION`, optionally pre-filling with hint written below the question, like so:

     ```{.QualitativeProblem .Numerical}
     1.3 8 : How many bits in a byte?